MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 1. Copy some TPC-H data from our TPC-H source into tables.
 2. Create a materialized view with some window functions on the tables.
 3. Do some inserts/updates/deletes on the tables.
 4. Check that updating of the materialized view happens quickly.
-It should be possible to set up the input data and the queries in such a way that
-    - updating takes orders of magnitude faster than the initial snapshot.
+It should be possible to set up the input data and the queries in such a way that updating takes orders of magnitude faster than reacting to the initial snapshot.
 (But not with the current window function support.)
-    - The difference from the initial snapshot should be big enough so that the test won’t be flaky.
+The difference from the initial snapshot should be big enough so that the test won’t be flaky.
 (I already tested a [simple prototype for LAG outside Materialize](https://github.com/ggevay/window-funcs).)

 We should also measure the memory requirements of our new rendering, so that we can advise users on sizing replicas.